manniL/talk-hydration-vuejs-amsterdam-2024/slides.md

 <VClicks depth="2">

 * Yes - by not including JavaScript at all!
-  * e.g. via `experimentalNoScripts` route rule in Nuxt
+  * e.g. via `noScripts` feature flag or route rule in Nuxt
   * Problem: No interactivity 😫.
-If JS is needed, you need to write it vanilla.
+If JS is needed, you need to write vanilla
 * You could try inferring data from markup (not easily possible)
   * This won't work for complex scenarios though
 * But you can two things: Decide **what** should be hydrated and **when**!